-Best Friends in Los Angeles brings together animal rescue groups, city shelters and passionate individuals dedicated to making Los Angeles a no-kill city.
+Best Friends in Los Angeles brings together animal rescue groups, city shelters and passionate individuals who have made Los Angeles a no-kill city.
 As part of this mission, Best Friends hosts adoption and fundraising events and runs two pet adoption centers in L.A.

 Our Mission Hills location includes a newborn kitten nursery, a pet adoption center with more than 400 adoptable dogs and cats from L.A. city shelters, and a spay/neuter clinic.

 15321 Brand Boulevard

 Our West L.A. location features a boutique-style pet adoption experience with more than 100 adoptable dogs, cats, puppies and kittens from NKLA Coalition rescue partner organizations.

 Los Angeles, CA 90025

 Best Friends in New York

 Best Friends in New York works collaboratively with city shelters, local animal welfare organizations, passionate advocates and volunteers to save the lives of pets in the shelters of New York City and the surrounding tri-state area.
 As part of this work, Best Friends hosts adoption and fundraising events, and runs a lifesaving pet foster program in partnership with Animal Care & Control of New York City.

 307 West Broadway

 Best Friends in Utah brings together animal rescue groups, city shelters and dedicated individuals working to make Utah a no-kill state.
 As part of this work, Best Friends hosts adoption and fundraising events, runs the Best Friends Lifesaving Center in the Sugar House neighborhood of Salt Lake City, and leads the NKUT initiative.